conanite/nydp/README.md

 ```

-'brace-list is a macro that expands to create a hash literal.
+`brace-list` is a macro that expands to create a hash literal.
 It assumes every (2n+1)th items are literal symbol keys, and every (2(n+1))th item is the corresponding value which is evaluated at run time.

 ```lisp